Jane Roberts: Seth Material

+Death and health issues

 Roberts' father died in November 1971 at the age of 68; her mother died six months later at the same age.
-In early 1982 Roberts spent a month in the hospital for severely underactive thyroid gland, protruding eyes and double vision, an almost total hearing loss, a slight anemia, budding bedsores—and a hospital-caused staph infection.
-She recovered to an extent, but died two and a half years later in 1984, having been bedridden with severe arthritis-like her mother—for the final year and a half of her life.
-Roberts had spent 504 consecutive days in a hospital in Elmira, N.Y.
+In early 1982 Roberts spent a month in the hospital for severely underactive thyroid gland, protruding eyes and double vision, an almost total hearing loss, a slight anemia, budding bedsores, and a hospital-caused staph infection.
+She recovered to an extent, but died two and a half years later in 1984, having been bedridden with severe arthritis, like her mother, for the final year and a half of her life.
+Roberts had spent 504 consecutive days in a hospital in Elmira, New York.
 The immediate causes of her death were a combination of protein depletion, osteomyelitis, and soft-tissue infections.
-These conditions arose out of her long-standing rheumatoid arthritis.
+These conditions arose out of her longstanding rheumatoid arthritis.
 (Butts believed for some 15 years that in Roberts' case, at least, the young girl's psychological conditioning was far more important—far more damaging, in those terms—than any physical tendency to inherit the disease.)
-Roberts was cremated the next day, in a process, she and Butts had agreed upon several years earlier.
+Roberts was cremated the next day in a process she and Butts had agreed upon several years earlier.

+Fate of her recordings and manuscripts

 After Roberts' death, recorded in The Way Toward Health (1997), Butts continued his work as a guardian of the Seth texts and continued to supervise the publication of some of the remaining material, including The Early Sessions, making sure all of the recordings, manuscripts, notes, and drawings would be given to the Yale Library.
 Butts remarried, and his second wife, Laurel Lee Davies, supported his work during the more than 20 years they were together and helped answer mail and proofread manuscripts.
 Butts died of cancer on May 26, 2008.
-Jane Roberts Butts and Robert F. Butts Jr. are interred together in the Wayne County, NY Furnaceville cemetery; however, there is another gravestone with their names on it in the Sunnyside cemetery in Tunkhannock, Pennsylvania.
+Jane Roberts Butts and Robert F. Butts Jr., are interred together in the Wayne County, NY, Furnaceville cemetery; however, there is another gravestone with their names on it in the Sunnyside cemetery in Tunkhannock, Pennsylvania.
 A number of groups have compiled anthologies of quotes from Seth, summarized sections of his teachings, issued copies of Seth sessions on audio tape, and further relayed the material via classes and conventions.